-Max Smeets is a senior researcher at the Center for Security Studies (CSS) at ETH Zurich.
-He is also an Affiliate at Stanford University Center for International Security and Cooperation and Research Associate at the Centre for Technology and Global Affairs, University of Oxford.
+Max Smeets is the Director of the European Cyber Conflict Research Initiative and a Senior Researcher at the Center for Security Studies (CSS) at ETH Zurich.
+He is the author of ‘No Shortcuts: Why States Struggle to Develop a Military Cyber-Force’(Oxford University Press & Hurst, 2022) and published widely on cyber statecraft, strategy and risk.
 Max was previously a postdoctoral fellow and lecturer at Stanford University CISAC and a College Lecturer at Keble College, University of Oxford.
 He has also held research and fellowship positions at New America, Columbia University SIPA, Sciences Po CERI, and NATO CCD COE.
 Before his academic career, Max worked in finance in London and Amsterdam.

-Dennis Broeders is Associate Professor of Security and Technology and Senior Fellow of the The Hague Program for Cyber Norms at Leiden University – Institute of Security and Global Affairs.
-His research and teaching broadly focuses on the interaction between security, technology and policy, with specific areas of interest in cyber security governance, internet governance, surveillance and Big Data and security studies.
+Dennis Broeders is Full Professor of Global Security and Technology at the Institute of Security and Global Affairs of Leiden University.
+He is also Senior Fellow of The Hague Program on International Cyber Security and project coordinator of EU Cyber Direct.
+His research and teaching broadly focuses on the interaction between international security, technology and policy, with specific areas of interest in global security, international cyber security governance, and emerging technologies.

 Frédérick Douzet is Professor of Geopolitics at the University of Paris 8, director of the French Institute of Geopolitics research team (IFG Lab) and director of the Centre for Geopolitics of the Datasphere (GEODE).
 She is a Commissioner of the Global Commission on the Stability of Cyberspace (cyberstability.org) and is a member of the French Defense Ethics Committee since January 2020.
 In 2017, she was part of the drafting committee for the Strategic Review of Defense and National Security.